 - carbohydrates, from hydrogen, carbon and oxygen

 Extracting Hydrogen from anything other than water, results in also extracting Carbon, in practice, in the form of CO2.

-Hydrogen powered vehicles produce no pollution, only water, but producing the hydrogen itself can be produce more greenhouse gas per km to produce the hydrogen, than staying with fossil fuels and keeping gasoline powered cars.
+This means hydrogen powered vehicles, or whatever uses the hydrogen, can produce almost no pollution, only water, because all the pollution was already produced at the factory.
+Producing the hydrogen itself can be produce more greenhouse gas per km to produce the hydrogen, than staying with fossil fuels and keeping gasoline powered cars.
 This is because most hydrogen available now is ‘grey’ hydrogen produced from fossil fuels.